 Meanwhile, Starfish continues to do what it always has and what the people of Lesvos are known for: providing a warm welcome to travellers, standing together to take on the challenges they face, and most importantly, never overlooking the value of offering help, for it is by living out the spirit of Starfish that the world will be changed.

-Starfish Foundation is an international registered NGO.
+Starfish Foundation is an internationally recognised, Greek registered NGO.
 See the attached.